 The problems you can get after COVID can be worrying and you might need support to manage them.
 If the problems last for more than four weeks, you might have long COVID.

 If you were admitted to hospital with COVID, you should receive a follow-up from your hospital team and should be able to contact them if you continue to have symptoms.

 If you were not admitted to hospital and think you have long COVID, please contact your GP, who will decided what tests, treatment and support you need and help in managing your symptoms.

-If your GP thinks you have long COVID, they will look at your medical history.
+If your GP and healthcare professional thinks you have long COVID, they will look at your medical history.
 They may examine you, asks lots of questions and may set up different tests.
 Your GP may ask you:

 - About your health before and after COVID